 EMBL have provided a scientist position to operate the ID23-2 beamline.

 Protein crystal samples are becoming ever smaller, with today's samples typically around 50 to 100 microns in size.
 With the development of third generation synchrotron radiation sources, it is now possible to have access to a focused and very intense hard X-ray beam in the µm-range.
-ID23-2, which produces a focused beam of less than 10 µm in diameter (FWHM) to allow to probe protein microcrystals, is the first microfocusing beamline fully dedicated to macromolecular crystallography.
+ID23-2, which produces a focused beam of less than 10 µm in diameter (FWHM) to allow to nable the study of microcrystals as well as facilitate serial crystallographic experiments.

 Small is beautiful: protein micro-crystallography ; Cusack S, Belrhali H, Bram A, et al. NATURE STRUCTURAL BIOLOGY 5: 634-637 Suppl.
 S AUG 1998